-Species by Area of the forest Number Type of nursery Seeding Date
+Species by Area of the forest Garden Number Needed for planting Type of nursery (small sack, large sack, bare root) OR Direct Seed Seeding Date

-Garden Needed for (small sack, large

-planting sack, bare root) OR

-Direct Seed

 Live Fence

 Alleys

 Other

 3. Develop the Seed Saving Plan for the year

 In this section, farmers will begin to list and think about where they might source seed for the year.